emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Oracle Database Server

-The Energy Logserver accepts data from the Oracle Database Server services using the Filebeat agent.
+The ITRS Log Analytics accepts data from the Oracle Database Server services using the Filebeat agent.

 To identify and collect events from Oracle Database Server services, is nessery to set correct path do logs in Filebeat configuration file.